lgatto/TeachingMaterial/Lab_Searching_GEO.md

 ## List "title" fields with `pandoc.table`

 Why do many tables include a "title" field?
-Are the the same?
+Are they the same?

 ```r